- Image Galleries

 Nearby, a yearling paced to and fro at the base of another rock while working up the nerve required to leap up to join a couple of kids.
 As the yearling placed its small hooves against the rock, one of the kids was peering down at it.
 If not for the wind, I’ve no doubt I would have heard it telling the yearling to circle uphill around the rock, to access it from above as the kids had done.
 “Jumping’s too much work, you dummy!
 Go around!”
 Humiliated, the yearling found its courage and easily made the leap to the top of the rock.

 Meanwhile, the other kids in the herd rested with the grownups on the patchy tundra, in a small sunny space with a nice view of Mt.
 Bierstadt and the Abyss Lake drainage.
-Another kid napped near a less-exposed rocky niche as my camera clicked softly but steadily, capturing its every movement, as pictured below.
+Another kid napped near a less-exposed rocky niche as my camera clicked softly but steadily, capturing the scene.

 We did not take the time to visit the Echo Lake trail, down lower on the mountain, but it is also a great place to hike.
 We did, however, continue to the summit trailhead parking lot and climbed up the short trail to the peak.
 I’m glad we did... one can see miles and miles of the Colorado landscape when the weather is decent, from the Great Plains toward the east to Guanella Pass looking west.